AdguardTeam/KnowledgeBase/docs/adguard-for-android/overview.md

 ### Rooted vs non-rooted devices

-Due to additional security measures of Android OS, some AdGuard features are only available on rooted devices.
+Due to additional security measures of the Android OS, some AdGuard features are only available on rooted devices.
 Here's the list of them:

 - **HTTPS filtering in most apps** requires [installing a CA certificate into the system store](#security-certificates), as most apps do not trust certificates in the user store.
 Installing a certificate into the system store is only possible on rooted devices
 - The [**Automatic proxy** routing mode](#routing-mode) requires root access due to Android's restrictions on system-wide traffic filtering